 Types of Spinal Stenosis

-Cervical Spinal Stenosis is a degenerative condition of the upper region of the spine or neck.
+Cervical spinal stenosis is a degenerative condition of the upper region of the spine or neck.
 Cervical or neck spinal stenosis occurs in the upper region of the spine, leading to a wide range of painful and dangerous symptoms for those who suffer from this condition.
 The condition is characterized by a narrowing of the spinal canal in the cervical region often caused by an impingement such as a bone spur, herniated disc, or a bulging disc.
 Cervical spinal stenosis is a degenerative condition that often occurs with age and is sometimes a side effect of osteoarthritis.
 Due to the compression of the spinal cord, cervical spinal stenosis can often lead to chronic neck pain and other debilitating symptoms.

 The Bonati Spine Institute has a 30-year record of developing and performing innovative patented procedures to treat cervical spinal stenosis.

-When the spinal canal or vertebral foramina narrows due to disease, typically degenerative arthritis or degenerative disk disease, a condition called lumbar spinal stenosis is usually diagnosed and subjected to applicable treatment methods.
+When the spinal canal or vertebral foramina narrows due to disease, typically degenerative arthritis or degenerative disc disease, a condition called lumbar spinal stenosis is usually diagnosed and subjected to applicable treatment methods.
 Spinal osteoarthritis destroys cartilage between vertebrae, promotes bone spur formation (osteophytes) and excessive growth of ligamentous structures.

 Lumbar spinal stenosis may also result from spondylolisthesis, or slippage of vertebrae against other vertebrae.
 As the vertebral foramina narrows and spinal cord nerves suffer pressure from being compressed and restricted, lumbar spinal stenosis symptoms emerge and gradually worsen unless spine surgery, is performed to remove pressure on nerves.

-In addition to arthritis and spondylolisthesis, lumbar spinal stenosis, sometimes call spinal stenosis lumbar, may also be caused by tumors, infection or metabolic bone disorders associated with overgrowth of bone.
+In addition to arthritis and spondylolisthesis, lumbar spinal stenosis, sometimes called spinal stenosis lumbar, may also be caused by tumors, infection or metabolic bone disorders associated with overgrowth of bone.
 Lumbar spinal stenosis is caused by the compression of nerve roots in the lower back and often manifests in symptoms such as tingling, numbness or pain that radiates from the lower back and down to the buttocks or legs.

 Thoracic spinal stenosis occurs in the middle portion of the spine caused by a narrowing of the spinal canal in the thoracic region of the back, often limiting a patient’s ability to move laterally or rotate.